rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - The lifecycle events of when a subscription-started or subscription-terminated may be sent differs from RFC 8639/RFC 8649:

   - Subscription-started notifications are also sent for dynamic subscriptions.

+- Some of the requirements on transport have been relaxed.

 ### Removed Functionality